-FIGURE 7: Transit Village Vision: Perimeter Focus: Envisioning a New Atlanta Center Update (LCI 2005) [EDITOR'S NOTE: Cannot change the name of official documents.]
+FIGURE 7: Transit Village Vision: Perimeter Focus: Envisioning a New Atlanta Center Update (LCI 2005)

 High-Density Mixed-Use sub-area:

 This development sub-area currently has a concentration of commercial uses, mostly due to accessibility from I-285.
 The Ravinia complex on the north side of I-285 includes an upscale hotel (Crown Plaza) and two high-rise office towers surrounded by undeveloped land.
 The parcels north of Ravinia are a part of the Perimeter Center East commercial properties, owned by Equity Office Properties.
 These buildings vary from low-density offices built in the 1970s (such as 77 Perimeter Center West) to high-rise buildings (including the former Philips regional headquarters) fronting I-285.
 The City envisions continuing commercial development along with encouraging compatible residential uses to balance office expansion.